Sicily Food Adventure

 • More

-Today, we move to the hilltop town of Erice.
-Participate in a hands-on cookery course with a local chef and learn about the Arab influence on Sicilian cuisine.
-In the afternoon, we head to Marsala, famous for its fortified wines.
-Enjoy a tour of a local winery followed by a wine tasting session.
-Overnight stay at Villa Favorita Bungalow (or similar).
+Transfer to the hilltop town of Erice, where you'll participate in a hands-on cookery course with a local chef.
+Learn about the Arab influences on Sicilian cuisine and taste traditional regional recipes.
+In the afternoon, head to Marsala, famous for its fortified wines.
+Tour a local winery and enjoy a wine tasting session.
+Overnight at Villa Favorita Bungalow, Hotel Carmine (or similar).

 Read more